jonasmcferreira/whiteiron/jhed-wasteland/netrus.md

 Sammul has no specific faith, but emboldens the faith of those around him good or bad.
 He should be knowledgable of Religious history

+Sammul can cast a 3rd level spell which should be notable

 Due to Sammual being eager and enthusiastic he is helpful but easily corrupted

 Each day something of value is thrown off the cliff as a sacrifice to the various gods